Health and Safety

 Everyone's safety & well-being is most important to us and to this effect we follow all of the recommendations made to us by the H.S.E and our governing body under UK Snowsports.
 In doing so we take all possible precautions to try to ensure a safe snowsports environment for everyone to enjoy.

-Health & Safety and Emergency Policy:-Brentwood Park Ski & Snowboard Centre complies with all relevant Health and Safety regulations, including the Health and Safety at Work 1974 Act and associated regulations for visits taking place in the UK, and has a health and safety policy and recorded risk assessments Risk Assessment PDF which are available for inspection.
+Health & Safety and Emergency Policy:-Brentwood Park Ski &Snowboard Centre complies with all relevant Health and Safety regulations, including the Health and Safety at Work 1974 Act and associated regulations for visits taking place in the UK, and has a health and safety policy and recorded risk assessments Risk Assessment Register PDF

 Health & Staffing:-All reasonable steps are taken to check staff who have access to young people for relevant criminal history and suitability to work with young people.
 There are adequate and regular opportunities for liaison between School /Youth Group staff and the Ski & Snowboard Centre's staff and there is sufficient flexibility to make changes to the programme if necessary and the reason for such changes will be made known to the school/youth group staff.